Building products is easy Building successful products is hard

 - Is the business model viable in the long run?
 Do economies of scale work for or against us?

 - Are the processes efficient?
-Does qualified personnel do things that can easily be automated?
+Are qualified personnel doing tasks that could be automated?

 - Are local laws known and obeyed?
 Is user data properly protected?